home page

 School Visits

 Usually I speak to small groups, so I bring visual aids that are appropriate to a classroom-size setting.
-Please let me know if I will be speaking to an auditorium-sized crowd and I will bring a powerpoint presentation.
+Please let me know if I will be speaking to an auditorium-sized crowd and I will present a powerpoint presentation.
 Your school will have to provide the equipment to run the presentation.
 Thanks!

 Activities

 Consider a booksigning to defray the cost of the school visit.
-Order books ahead of time and save time for me to sign them.

 Find an Author